narfpoit/talk-pwa/README.md

 By the end of this, developers should be able to:

--   Describe what a progressive web app is.
+-   Describe what a progressive web app (a/k/a PWA) is.
--   Identify a PWA and describe its features and benenfits.
+-   Identify characteristics and benefits of PWAs.
--   Avoid objectives that start with "Use" or "Understand".
+-   Use terminology to describe PWA development tools and technologies: manifest, service workers, and application shell architecture.
 -   Rewrite objecives that begin with "Use" by inverting sentence structure.
 -   End each objective with a period.
 -   Write objectives on the whiteboard so they can be referenced during a talk.